 Get a good night sleep because it’s an early start with the event info centre opening at 4:30am and the race officially kicking off at 6:15am.

-The Noosa Triathlon is now the largest triathlon event in the world and 2017 marks its 35th anniversary.
-It includes a one-and-a-half-kilometer swim, a 40km bike course and a 10km run.
-And, Noosa is the perfect destination with a tantalizing shoreline and a UNESCO-accredited biosphere to explore.
+The Noosa Triathlon is now the largest triathlon event in the world and 2018 marks its 36th anniversary.
+It includes a one-and-a-half-kilometre swim, a 40km bike course and a 10km run.
+And, Noosa is the perfect destination for a tantalizing shoreline and a UNESCO-accredited biosphere to explore.

 After you’ve conquered the course, give yourself a high-five and stick around to celebrate at the Festival Village Sunday Sesh, complete with live music.
 The festival wraps up with a firework showcase which is the perfect opportunity to reflect on your achievement.